 These tests are used to analyze the strength of a material, study its hardness and determine its brittleness according to the degree of plastic deformation it can withstand without breaking.

 The laboratory tests most commonly used in the packaging industry include:

-Inclined and horizontal impact test: the purpose of these tests is to simulate the predominant shocks and impacts that affect the safety and stability of a load during transport.
+Inclined and horizontal impact tests: the purpose of these tests is to simulate the predominant shocks and impacts that affect the safety and stability of a load during transport.

 Inclined impact test: through an inclined impact simulation equipment, the load is placed on a platform inclined at 10° and sliding to an impact surface.